Spaulding Rehabilitation Hospital Cape Cod

 The Spaulding Rehabilitation Hospital Cape Cod (SRHCC) is a rehabilitation hospital located in Sandwich, Massachusetts that serves both Cape Cod and the Islands.
 It was founded in 1995 and is part of the Spaulding Rehabilitation Network.

-It was previously known as the Rehabilitation Hospital of the Cape and Islands (RHCI), and still operates under that name.
-The hospital is owned by Partners HealthCare, a non-profit organization that owns several hospitals in Massachusetts.
+It was previously known as the Rehabilitation Hospital of the Cape and Islands (RHCI), and formerly operated under that name.
+The hospital is owned by Mass General Brigham, a non-profit organization that owns several hospitals in Massachusetts.